TochiAgboeze/Poseidon/README.md

 - Multiple Model Trainings
 - Model Evaluation
 - Identifying Predictive power of Exogenous Variables
-- Test: Performance of Model after removing non-essential variables
+- Test: Performance of Model after Removing Non-essential Variables
 - Findings <br><br>

 **`NOTE:`** Due to the large size of the dataset, we used 5 different globally representative batches (1% each) of the data.
 This ensured the reliability and generalizability of our approach, preventing overdependence on any specific subset of the data.
 Each batch yielded highly similar outputs, reinforcing the validity of our findings.